 I thought Hoi An was a good blend of old & new, city & smalltown plus some great food stirred in and you'll enjoy at least 3-4 days there.
 Well, that's how long your suit will take to make anyway!

-Safe travels! about 6 years ago
+Safe travels! over 7 years ago

 The Vietnam coast is over 2000 km long... will you travel through vietnam (and have a chance to see a lot of it?) or are you looking for just one or two spots to visit?